Interactions In The Environment

 An ecosystem is a community where biotic and abiotic elements interact.
 Ok, so what does that mean??

 First of all, the terms biotic and abiotic, refer to living things (biotic) and non-living things (abiotic).
 The prefix “a” means “without”.
-Please note that abiotic does not refer to things that used to be alive but are now dead.
-So rocks are abiotic but a rotting tree stump is not.
+Please note that abiotic does not primarily refer to things that used to be alive but are now dead.
+So rocks are a good example of an abiotic factor, but a rotting tree stump is not.
+Does that mean that a rotting tree stump is completely excluded as an abiotic factor.
+I must admit that I don’t have a good answer for that.
+Certainly aspects of the rotting stump are still alive and hence biotic in nature, but soil is generally considered to be an abiotic factor.
+So when does the rotting stump turn enough into soil to count?
+In any case, there are better examples to be had for abiotic factors, such as temperature, light intensity, oxygen levels, pH levels etc…

 So biotic elements are things that are alive, like trees, squirrels, you and me, algae etc. Biotic elements have five basic needs for their survival: